Rickyzhao84/flask-client-server-polling/README.md

    python heygen_test.py
 4. The test will:
 Start a new server instance in the background.
-Use the client library to poll the server.
+Use the client library to running the server.
 Log the interaction and print the final status.

 ## Others